-You can sort assets in the Asset Link panel alphabetically, by size, and by last modified.
+You can sort assets in the Asset Link panel by relevance, alphabetically, by size, and by last modified.
 To sort assets, click the Sort drop-down list, and select an option.
 By default, Adobe Asset Link sorts assets alphabetically.
 However, when you search for assets, Adobe Asset Link sorts the search results by relevance.

 When displaying the contents of a folder or collection, the sorting function only affects the order of assets.
-Child folders and collections are always displayed before assets and are ordered by name.
+Child folders and collections are displayed before assets in alphabetical order of their names.

 You can also filter assets in the Asset Link panel by file type, and by last modified.
-To filter assets, click Filter options, select an option, and click Apply.
+To filter assets, click the filters icon, select an option, and click Apply.

-- To incorporate an asset on the document you are currently working on, drag-and-drop the asset to the artboard.
+- To incorporate an asset on the document you are currently working on, drag the asset to the artboard.
 This action embeds the asset in the document.

-- Alternatively, open the context menu for the asset, and choose Place.
+- Open the context menu for the asset, and choose Place.

-- InDesign Frames support drag-and-drop and Place.
-Select the desired frame and then drag-and-drop or place the asset using the context menu.
-Currently these actions embed the asset in the document.
+- Select an InDesign frame and then drag or place the asset using the context menu.
+It embeds the asset in the document.

-- You can also download a copy of the asset.
+- Download a copy of the asset.
 Open the asset's context menu, and choose Download.
 The file is downloaded to your default download folder.

 When you drag-and-drop, the asset is rendered on the document that you are working on.
 To get the full resolution asset, download the asset first.
 You are prompted to download the asset for full resolution each time, because the asset may have been modified while you were working.